hapjs/md5-js/README.md

 # md-five

-a cli tools for hashing messages with MD5.
+md5 library and cli tools for javascript

 ## Installation